 The lives of Basil of Caesarea, Gregory of Nazianzus and Gregory of Nyssa spanned the fourth century.
 The first two were friends and fellow students in Athens, while Gregory of Nyssa was Basil's younger brother.
 In spite of their mutual differences, which in some cases even came to be contrasts, their thought marks a fundamental moment in the development of Trinitarian doctrine.
 For Athanasius, the terms ousia and hypostasis were still practically synonymous, because the concept of person had not been developed by classical metaphysics.
 Instead, the identity and distinction of the three divine Persons revealed in Scripture required that the principle of substantial individuation be accompanied by a principle of personal individuation.
-In other words, the question "what is?" was no longer sufficient, but a terminology had to be found to answer the question is the same (God, the divine nature), but not so for the second question.
+In other words, the question "what is?" was no longer sufficient, but a terminology had to be found to answer the question "who is?".
+In fact, for the Father, the Son and the Holy Spirit, the answer to the first question is the same (God, the divine nature), but not so for the second question.